 Can I Make An Oral Will in Texas?

 A nuncupative will is an oral or spoken will.
-Until September 1, 2007, Texas allowed the use of nuncupative (oral wills) to dispose of personal property, but only in very limited circumstances.
+Prior to September 1, 2007, Texas allowed individuals to use nuncupative (oral wills) to transfer personal property at death, but only in very limited circumstances.
 These circumstances included:

-- Value of the bequeathed property: The value of the property the testator bequeathed could not exceed $30, unless three witnesses heard the testator speak the testamentary words.
+- Value of the property: The value of the property the testator transferred could not exceed $30, unless three witnesses heard the testator speak the testamentary words.

-Oral wills that were made before September 1, 2007 will still be given effect; however, oral wills made after that date are not valid.
+Oral wills made before September 1, 2007 will still be given effect.
+However, oral wills made after that date are not valid.

 This post was originally published in 2010 and updated on September 22, 2022.